J JAZZ: DEEP MODERN JAZZ FROM JAPAN 1969-1984.

 Jazz fans were now able to hear jazz on the radio, and watch the allied forces bands play jazz in concert halls across Japan.
 Some of the bands featured some of the top American jazz musicians who were serving their country.
 Sometimes, these musicians spent time collaborating with local jazz musicians who were keen to learn from some of the names they had only heard on the radio.
 However, in 1952 when the allied forces left Japan, and returned home musicians like Frank Foster, Harold Lamb and Oliver Nelson had formed firm friendships with local jazzers.
 By then, they had played an important part in the cultural rebirth of Japan.

-Left to their own devises, a new era began for Japanese musicians who were determined to make up for lost time.
-Musically there had been no winners after six years after war.
+Left to their own devices, a new era began for Japanese musicians who were determined to make up for lost time.
+Musically there had been no winners after six years of war.
 While jazz had been banned in Japan during the war, many British and American jazz musicians had been called up and were serving their country.
 Many jazz musicians had spent the war in army bands where they were usually out of harm’s way.
 Now they had returned home, and like their Japanese counterparts were making up for lost time.

 Meanwhile, many of the top American jazz musicians no longer serving in the US Army, and had returned home.
 Some joined new or existing bands while some musicians put together new bands.
 Initially, they returned to their local circuit where they tried to pickup where they had left off.
 This changed a few years later.